jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3b.md

 {{< s v="19" >}} In 1709, those duties were all continued to August 1, 1716 except for the Old Subsidy of Tonnage and Poundage which was now all left out of this fund.

-It was called the fifth general mortgage or fund.
+It was called the 5th general mortgage or fund.
-The sum borrowed on it was £922,029.
+- The sum borrowed on it was £922,029.

 {{< s v="20" >}} In 1710, those duties were again prolonged to August 1, 1720.

-It was called the sixth general mortgage or fund.
+It was called the 6th general mortgage or fund.
-The sum borrowed on it was £1,296,552.
+- The sum borrowed on it was £1,296,552.

-21 In 1711, the same duties, with several others, were continued forever.
+{{< s v="21" >}} In 1711, the same duties, with several others, were continued forever.

 By then, those duties were thus subject to four anticipations.

 It made a fund which paid the interest of the South Sea Company's capital. [fourth anticipation]
-    In 1711, that Company loaned £9,177,967 to government.
+- In 1711, that Company loaned £9,177,967 to government.
-    It was the greatest loan ever made at that time.
+- It was the greatest loan ever made at that time.

-22 Before this period, the only perpetual debts were the money advanced to government by=
+{{< s v="22" >}} Before this period, the only perpetual debts were the money advanced to government by:

-the Bank of England
+- the Bank of England
-    The bank fund at this time was £3,375,027.
+  - the bank fund at this time was £3,375,027.
-    It was paid an annuity or interest of £206,501.
+  - It was paid an annuity or interest of £206,501.
-    The bank fund was at 6% interest. the East India Company
+  - The bank fund was at 6% interest.
+- the East India Company
-    The East India fund was £3,200,000.
+  - The East India fund was £3,200,000.
-    It was paid an annuity or interest of £160,000.
+  - It was paid an annuity or interest of £160,000.
-    The East India fund was at 5% interest. what was supposed to be advanced a projected land bank, but was never advanced
+  - The East India fund was at 5% interest.
+- what was supposed to be advanced a projected land bank, but was never advanced

-23 In 1715, by the 1st of George I., c.
-12, the taxes mortgaged for paying the bank annuity were accumulated into one common fund called The Aggregate Fund.
+{{< s v="23" >}} In 1715, by the 1st of George 1, chapter 12, the taxes mortgaged for paying the bank annuity were accumulated into one common fund called The Aggregate Fund.

 It included other taxes which this act also rendered perpetual.
 It was charged with the payments of the annuities.
 This fund was then increased by the 3rd of George 1st, chapter 8, and by the 5th of George 1st, chapter 3.
 The duties added to it were also rendered perpetual.

-24 In 1717, by the 3rd of George 1st, chapter.
+{{< s v="24" >}} In 1717, by the 3rd of George 1st, chapter.
 7, several other taxes were rendered perpetual and accumulated into another common fund, called The General Fund.

 It was for paying certain annuities totalling £724,849.

-25 Because of those different acts, most of the taxes which before were only anticipated for a few years were rendered perpetual.
+{{< s v="25" >}}Because of those different acts, most of the taxes which before were only anticipated for a few years were rendered perpetual.

 It was used as a fund for paying only the interest of the money previously borrowed by successive anticipations.

-26 Had money only been raised by anticipation, the public revenue would have been liberated after a few years.
+{{< s v="26" >}} Had money only been raised by anticipation, the public revenue would have been liberated after a few years.

-It would not need any other government attention besides that of=
+It would not need any other government attention besides that of:
-    not charging it with more debt than it could pay within the limited term, not anticipating a second time before the expiration of the first anticipation.
+- not charging it with more debt than it could pay within the limited term,
+- not anticipating a second time before the expiration of the first anticipation.

 But most European governments have been incapable of those attentions=
     They have frequently overloaded the fund on the first anticipation, or They have generally taken care to overload it by anticipating a second and a third time before the expiration of the first anticipation.